SoftwareAG/c8y-docs/src/render/guides/apama/introduction/developing-apps.html.md

         >**Info:** You need to [create an application](/guides/users-guide/administration#managing-applications) in Cumulocity to get a value for CUMULOCITY_APPKEY.

-      * Please note that the above description assumes that you are connecting to a tenant hosted on cumulocity.com (Example: mytenant.cumulocity.com).
+      * Note that the above description assumes that you are connecting to a tenant hosted on cumulocity.com (Example: mytenant.cumulocity.com).
 But if you want to connect to a tenant hosted at a different location, you can append a custom url configuration to `CumulocityIoT.yaml`.

           ```
           url: ${CUMULOCITY_URL}